robihamanto-grabtaxi/file-manager/README.md

-This repo is meant for testing only.
+This repo is meant for testing only and all file in this repo is available to access by public.
 Book receipt source:

 Easy recipes